GitauHarrison/notes/2fa_flask.md

 {% endblock %}
 ```

-The image is dynamically generated using `url_for` function from flask.
+The image is dynamically generated using `url_for` function from `flask`.
 This is because the QRCode image needs to be generated specifically for each user so a flask route is invoked to do the work.

 `route.py: Return image data`